 Analysis of the genome-wide distribution of mycobacterial topoisomerases (DNA gyrase and TopoI) and RNAP reported by the Nagaraja and co-workers showed co-localization of all three enzymes (Ahmed et al., 2017; Rani and Nagaraja, 2018).
 I re-examined the published ChIP-Seq data.
 Indeed, a significant colocalization between RNAP and gyrase, and RNAP and TopoI was observed (Supplementary Figure 3A-D).
 Surprisingly, in Mycobacterium, both topoisomerases are enriched within the TU bodies with the highest signal near the transcription start sites.
 In contrast to E. coli, there is no evidence for supercoiling diffusing away from the TUs (Figures 35A, B).
-These patterns define two possible variations of the original Liu & Wang's scheme: an "open" model for E. coli in which supercoiling domains extend on DNA bidirectionally over a substantial distance from transcribing RNAP and a "closed" model for Mycobacterium where the supercoiling domains are trapped within RNAP-topoisomerase I/gyrase complex and cannot escape.
-Likely, S. pneumoniae has also an "open" model, because EcTopoI enrichment is observed for a long upstream region of TUs (Supplementary Figure 3E, based on data published in [175]).
+These patterns define two possible variations of the original

+Liu & Wang's scheme: an "open" model for E. coli in which supercoiling domains extend on DNA bidirectionally over a substantial distance from transcribing RNAP and a "closed" model for Mycobacterium where the supercoiling domains are trapped within RNAP-topoisomerase I/gyrase complex and cannot escape.
+Likely, S. pneumoniae has also an "open" model, because EcTopoI enrichment is observed for a long upstream region of TUs (Supplementary Figure 3E, based on data published in [181]).
 Possibly, both mycobacterial topoisomerases form a relatively stable complex with RNAP, in which they fully relax the supercoils generated within TUs during transcription and, therefore, their activity is not needed in adjacent regions.
-Hypothetically, "semi-open" models may also exist: i) when gyrase is highly-active in complex with RNAP while TopoI does not interact with RNAP, allowing negative supercoils to diffuse freely upstream of TUs; ii) alternatively, when only TopoI is active within the RNAP by free gyrase (Figure 35C).

 Figure 35.
 Possible variations of the twin-domain model.
 Average normalized enrichment of TopoI, DNA gyrase, and RNAP over transcription units of E. coli (A, "open" model) and Mycobacterium (B, "closed" model).
 Graphical representation of twin-domain sub-models is shown below.
-ChIP-Seq data for M. tuberculosis MtbRNAP, MtbGyrase, and M. smegmatis MsmTopoI was taken from publicly available datasets [63,179,275].
+ChIP-Seq data for M. tuberculosis MtbRNAP, MtbGyrase, and M. smegmatis MsmTopoI was taken from publicly available datasets [66,112,286].
 (C) Other "semi-open" hypothetical variations of the twin-domain model, based on the interaction of key topoisomerases (TopoI, DNA gyrase) with RNAP and their activity within a complex.
 For ChIP-Seq, fold enrichment is given relative to the input sample.